ajoshiusc/auto_resection_mask/README.md

 # Installation
 * Make sure you have [BrainSuite](https://brainsuite.org) installed.
 * A devcontainer is available with the repository.
 Open `.devcontainer.json` file and set the data and code paths.
 * Open the cloned folder using vscode.
 This will prompt you to open the repo in a devcontainer.
-* [Alternatively], you can configure a python environment by manually installing `requirements.txt` Also, [BrainSuite](HTTP://brainsuite.org) needs to be installed on your system.
+Alternatively, you can configure a python environment by manually installing `requirements.txt`

-Please contact [Anand A Joshi](ajoshi@usc.edu) if you have any questions.
+* [BrainSuite](HTTP://brainsuite.org) needs to be installed on your system.
+If you don't have it, please [install it](https://brainsuite.org/quickstart/installation).

 ![image](https://github.com/ajoshiusc/auto_resection_mask/assets/15238551/09d32830-3ae0-4eaa-935e-22e280905dc6)